rob-clayton/crumbsbookloans/README.md

 Frontend: `http://localhost:5173`
 API: `https://localhost:5001`

-I love vscode ... but you might not ... use your poison of choice.
+I love vscode ... but you might not ... use your poison of choice, but I only have configuration for vscode.
+Took me long enough to get that working after a few years of inactivity on my part!